brainix/pottery/README.md

 ### HyperLogLogs

-HyperLogLogs are an interesting data structure that allow you to answer the question, *&ldquo;How many distinct elements have I seen?&rdquo;* but not the questions, *&ldquo;Have I seen this element before?&rdquo;* or *&ldquo;What are all of the elements that I&rsquo;ve seen before?&rdquo;*  So think of HyperLogLogs as Python sets that you can add elements to and get the length of, but that you can&rsquo;t use to test element membership, iterate through, or get elements back out of.
+HyperLogLogs are an interesting data structure that allow you to answer the question, *&ldquo;How many distinct elements have I seen?&rdquo;*; but not the questions, *&ldquo;Have I seen this element before?&rdquo;* or *&ldquo;What are all of the elements that I&rsquo;ve seen before?&rdquo;*  So think of HyperLogLogs as Python sets that you can add elements to and get the length of;
+but that you can&rsquo;t use to test element membership, iterate through, or get elements back out of.